-Manual prepared in terms of Section 51 of The Promotion of Access to Information Act (Act 2 of 2000)
+Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 Basfour 3189 (Pty) Ltd t/a Cloud Property Solutions